-Thomas F. Nickel—born on 18 July 1921 in Lansing, Mich.—enlisted in the United States Marine Corps Reserve on 3 February 1942 and served at Parris Island, S.C., and Quantico, Va., until ordered overseas on 28 April 1942.
+Thomas Frederick Nickel -- born on 18 July 1921 in Lansing, Mich., to Mr. and Mrs. Fred Nickel -- enlisted in the U.S. Marine Corps Reserve on 3 February 1942 and reported to served at Parris Island, S.C., on 5 February 1942 for boot camp training.
+Transferred to Quantico, Va., on 23 March 1942, he was ordered overseas on 28 April 1942.

-Private Nickel was serving with the 1st Marine Raider Battalion when it landed at Tulagi, Solomon Islands, on 7 August 1942.
-That day, he ignored hostile machinegun fire as he worked his way forward and knocked out an enemy position with hand grenades, enabling his squad to advance without further casualties.
-Killed in the attack, Private Nickel was posthumously awarded the Silver Star.
+Private Nickel was serving with the First Marine Raider Battalion when it landed at Tulagi, Solomon Islands, on 7 August 1942.
+That day, he worked his way forward under heavy machine gun fire and knocked out a Japanese position with hand grenades, enabling his squad to advance without further casualties.
+Mortally wounded in the attack, however, Private Nickel was posthumously awarded the Silver Star.

-After shakedown training in the Caribbean from 29 June to 26 July, the destroyer escort made one round-trip voyage across the Atlantic escorting convoy UGS-50 to Bizerte, Tunisia, and back before departing Boston with Escort Division 71 on the last day of September, bound for the South Pacific.
+After shakedown training in the Caribbean from 29 June to 26 July 1944, the destroyer escort made one round-trip voyage across the Atlantic escorting convoy UGS-50 to Bizerte, Tunisia, and back before departing Boston with Escort Division (CortDiv) 71 on the last day of September 1944, bound for the South Pacific.

-She transited the Panama Canal on 15 October and, after calls at the Galapagos and Society Islands, arrived at Espiritu Santo on 1 November.
+She transited the Panama Canal on 15 October 1944 and, after calls at the Galapagos and Society Islands, arrived at Espiritu Santo on 1 November.
 There, after the destroyer escort had taken on 15 aerial torpedoes as deck cargo, she headed for Manus.
-She delivered her dangerous cargo at Seeadler Harbor on 7 November.
-Three days later, the ship was anchored there slightly more than a mile from Mount Hood (AE-11) when that ammunition ship exploded, but she was not damaged.
+She delivered her ordnance cargo at Seeadler Harbor on 7 November.
+Three days later, the ship lay anchored slightly more than a mile from the ammunition ship Mount Hood (AE-11) when the latter vessel exploded, but she was not damaged.

-On 28 December, the destroyer escort departed Aitape with Task Group 78.1, the San Fabian Attack Force, which was transporting the 43d Infantry Division to make the initial assault against Luzon.
+On 28 December 1944, three days after Christmas, the destroyer escort departed Aitape with Task Group (TG) 78.1, the San Fabian Attack Force, which was transporting the 43rd Infantry Division to make the initial assault against Luzon.
 The American ships entered Linagayen Gulf on 9 January 1945, and the DE protected the landings.
 She was then assigned to the antisubmarine and antiaircraft screen until 18 January.
-On 10 January, Dupage (APA-41) was hit and badly damaged by a suicide plane.
-A boat from Nickel rescued five of that attack transport's crewmen who had been blown overboard and gave them medical attention.
+On 10 January, the attack transport Du Page (APA-41) was hit and badly damaged by a suicide plane.
+A boat from Thomas F. Nickel rescued five of the kamikazied ship's crewmen who had been blown overboard and gave them medical attention.

 Thomas F. Nickel arrived at San Diego on 18 December 1945 and was decommissioned on 31 May 1946.
 However, in June, she was assigned to the 12th Naval District as a training ship.
 On 31 October, she arrived under tow at San Francisco and was subsequently moved to Sacramento for use as a naval reserve armory.